How to Apply for Medicaid in Connecticut

 - Information about your citizenship or immigration status

 If you are applying for Connecticut Medicaid coverage with your spouse or your children, their information will need to be listed on the form as well.
 The CT paper Medicaid application can also be used to apply for other non-Medicaid health assistance programs and government benefits programs like the Supplemental Nutrition Assistance Program (SNAP).
 If you are applying for a different government program at the same time, you must make sure you have the required information filled out for that program as well as the Medicaid program.
-To learn more about required information and acceptable documentation for the Medicaid application, download our complimentary guide.
+To learn more about required information and acceptable documentation for the Medicaid application, download our free guide.

 Information Not Required on Connecticut Medicaid Applications